planningcenter/api-docs/source/includes/_check_ins.md

 ## EventPeriods

 A recurrence of an event, sometimes called a "session".
 For weekly events, an event period is a week.
+For daily events, an event period is a day.
 An event period has event times, which is what people select when they actually check in.
 When new sessions are created, times are copied from one session to the next.